-The federal Temporary Assistance for Needy Families (TANF) block grant funds a host of important and effective programs throughout the Commonwealth, including the Virginia Independence Program (VIP).
-VIP consists of two related but distinct sets of requirements for TANF participants, eligibility requirements and work requirements.
-The policies that mandated eligibility requirements were effective statewide on July 1, 1995.
+The federal Temporary Assistance for Needy Families (TANF) block grant funds a host of important and effective programs throughout the Commonwealth including the Virginia Independence Program (VIP).
+The VIP consists of two related but distinct sets of requirements for TANF participants, eligibility requirements and work requirements.
+The policies that mandate eligibility requirements became effective statewide on July 1, 1995.
 The Virginia Initiative for Employment not Welfare Program (VIEW) is the work-related portion of VIP that requires participants to be employed or engaged in a work activity.
-Implementation of VIEW was phased in over a two-year period beginning in July 1995 and ending in October 1997.
+Implementation of VIEW was phased in over a two-year period beginning in July 1995, and ending in October 1997.

-Since VIP was implemented in July 1995, the TANF caseload has dropped from 70,797 to approximately 35,500 in June 2004, a decrease of more than 50 percent.
+Since VIP was implemented in July 1995, the TANF caseload has dropped from 70,797 to approximately 35,500 in June 2004, a 50 percent decrease.
 Of the 92,060 TANF recipients enrolled in VIEW since 1995, more than 67,000 found employment and joined the work force by June 2004.
 This caseload decline contributed to a net savings in federal and state funds of over \$550 million.